What is a cardiac catheterization?

 Complications from cardiac catheterization are rare, especially when the procedure is performed by an experienced interventional cardiologist.
 If they do occur, possible risks of cardiac catheterization include:

-- Deep experience: We were among the first in the nation to offer several treatments now used across the country, including transcatheter aortic valve replacement (TAVR), balloon valvuloplasty for mitral stenosis and MitraClip™.
-Our interventional cardiologists have participated in clinical trials for decades, performing common procedures years before they're approved with the Food and Drug Administration (FDA).
+- Deep experience: We were among the first in the nation to offer several treatments now used across the country, including transcatheter aortic valve replacement (TAVR), balloon valvuloplasty for mitral stenosis, and MitraClip™.
+Our interventional cardiologists have participated in clinical trials for decades, performing common procedures years before they were approved by the Food and Drug Administration (FDA).

 - State-of-the-art technology: We perform cardiac catheterizations in our state-of-the-art catheterization laboratory (cath lab).
 The cath lab houses the latest technology in a comfortable, patient-friendly environment.